When: Saturday, December 13

 Gladys the Hen

-Blueberry Heaven Sanctuary is a non-profit organization dedicated to supporting local community cats and their caretakers.
-Located on a private ranch in the Lake Pickett area of Orlando, FL, the sanctuary provides a safe and nurturing environment for over 85 felines, ranging from 8 weeks to 18 years old, most of which have special needs, are in hospice care or are geriatric.
+Blueberry Heaven Sanctuary is a non-profit organization dedicated to providing permanent refuge to at-risk community cats, special needs, seniors and hospice cats who have no place else to go.
+Located on a private ranch in the Lake Pickett area of Orlando, FL, the sanctuary provides a safe and nurturing environment for over 90 felines, ranging from 4 months to 18 years old, most of which have special needs, are in hospice care or are geriatric.

 Our senior and special needs cats reside inside the residence, enjoying a spacious sunroom, a screened porch, and designated rooms designed to keep them active and engaged.
 Meanwhile, Annie's Cattery ensures the safety and comfort of our indoor colony.

 Currently, we are completing renovations on Annie’s Cattery, a permanent indoor sanctuary for former feral, non-adoptable, or unsocialized cats who need a secure and peaceful home.
-With ongoing fundraising and community support, we plan to expand Annie’s Cattery next year, to include a 600 sq. ft. garden/catio, offering residents a stimulating space where they can observe wildlife—including squirrels, birds, and our rescued ducks and chickens—while enjoying a natural, stress-free environment.
+With ongoing fundraising and community support, our goal is to expand Annie’s Cattery next to include a 600 sq. ft. garden/catio, offering residents a stimulating space where they can observe wildlife—including squirrels, birds, and our rescued ducks and chickens—while enjoying a natural, stress-free environment.

 The daily rhythm at BHS is one of quiet dedication, where each rescue finds solace, care, and companionship.
 We are profoundly grateful to our rescue partners and the generous cat lovers of Central Florida and beyond who continue to support our mission—even while managing their own rescues and feeding countless community cats in our area.